druksx/discord-add-workshop/README.md

 ## Check if everything works

 Next up, open xampp and enable "Apache".
-To make sure everything works correctly, go to "localhost/index.php"
+To make sure everything works correctly, go to `localhost/index.php`

 # Final task: The Link.

-The main task of this workshop is to write the code for "process-oauth.php" given the fact it is the link between your index and your dashboard.
+The main task of this workshop is to write the code for `process-oauth.php` given the fact it is the link between your index and your dashboard.
 Feel free to use all the php & discord related documentation about this.

 ## Create a webhook Discord first